pahumadad/bash-tools/docker/README.md

 DB options:
 	[--user_name]	set an user name.
-Default is 'admin' [--iser_pass]	set an user pass.
+Default is 'admin' [--user_pass]	set an user pass.
 Default is 'admin' [--db_name]	set a DB name.
 Dafult is 'example_db'.
 			This name will be use as the Docker container name as well.
 ```